miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 > I've got a lot of work from yesterday's session do do ***ADDING*** to
 > Pipulate, but before we make it bigger, I think I ought to make it
-> smaller&#151; and more consistent abiding by common Python conventions.
+> smaller— and more consistent abiding by common Python conventions.

 And I ask Claude if there are any redundancies in this?